K1ntus/Nicolas-Cage-Space-Simulator/README.md

 The Java 8 had to be install on your computer.
 Usable either on Windows or any Unix-based systems.

-JUnit 5 is required to execute tests.
+ - *JUnit 5 is required to execute source-code tests.*

+A minimal RAM amount of 4Go should be sufficient to play this game safely.

 ## Download & Install ##

 The project's source is available on GitHub under GPL's license:

 ### Download the release .jar file
-Check the differents releases tag available on the github repository :
+Check the different releases tag available on the github repository :
 ```
   https://github.com/K1ntus/Projet-Orientee-Objet
 ```